Tialo/nlp-milestones-from-scratch/README.md

-### Pure vanilla transformer from scratch
+### Pure Vanilla Transformer from scratch

-I started this project because I wanted a clearer understanding of the Transformers architecture.
+I started this project because I wanted a clearer understanding of the Transformer architecture.
 While reading *Attention Is All You Need*, I set out to implement it as closely as possible to the original paper.
 However, most available implementations included later tweaks and improvements.
 That made me wonder if I fully understood the original design.

 So I built this version from scratch.
 It follows the paper closely by default, but also allows you to enable more modern practices to see how they affect performance and compare results.